UIC-CS484/assignment-2---final-project-repository-nchawl2/README.md

 # CS 484: Final Project

 ## Project Title: FootWiz
 FootWiz is a comprehensive dashboard containing all the latest information and statistics from the top 5 leagues in Europe - Premier League, La Liga, Bundesliga, Serie A, and Ligue 1.
-Users have the ability to lookup the standings for each league for the past ten seasons, as well as check the live scores from over 880+ football leagues worldwide, in addition to providing the ability to interact with data about match events, lineups, statistics, and so on.
+Users have the ability to lookup the standings for each league for the past ten seasons, as well as check the live scores from over 880+ football leagues worldwide, in addition to providing the ability to interact with data about match events, lineups, statistics, and so on\.

 ## Motivation
 As someone who loves the sport, I wanted to create a project that focuses on creating an interactive dashboard with all the information about the leagues and teams I would like as a user.
 My main aim is to provide information in a concise manner, but also allow the user to dive in and get more detailed information if they would like.